florisdenhengst/msc_thesis/controllable_abstractive_summarization/documentation/sentiment_benchmark_testing.md

   <img src="../train_test_plots/sentiment_label_distribution.png" alt="sentiment_label_distribution"/>
 </p>

+As can be observed here, the distribution is not uniform, in constrast with the distribution of length codes in the previous experiment.
+Moreover, neutral sentiment class is underrepresented in the distribution compared to the other two.
+While it might be problematic for the model to pick up on the neutral sentiment control, there is a comparable ratio of positive and negative classes in the dataset, which should allow the model to learn.

 ### Performance on test set
 In fashion similar to other control features in the controllable abstractive summarization experiment, we prepend a sentiment class to all inputs (i.e. news stories) that are fed to the seq2seq model.
 The model, identical to the baseline from previous experiments, was trained for 30 epochs on an updated version of the dataset, cleaned from special unicode characters.